jan-dolejsi/vscode-pddl/client/README.md

 }
 ```

-Use other JSON properties like `expecedPlans` to define the test assertion or `options` to specify command-line options to use.
+Use other JSON properties like `expectedPlans` to define the test assertion or `options` to specify command-line options to use.

 Interesting by-product of this feature is that it can be used to give effective demos.
 Right click on the _Open PDDL domain and test problem_ and both files open side-by-side in the editor.
 This lends itself well to switching between different models during a presentation/meeting/review.